NateTheGreat1230/SoftwareDocumentationProject/documentation/docs/style-guide.md

 - Always use code blocks for code snippets, specifying the language when possible.
 - Maintain spacing between sections for readability.
 - Preview your Markdown to ensure correct formatting.

+## Documentation Color Scheme

+The following colors are the primary colors of our document, inspired by VS Code's main color scheme:
+0. #1e1e1e
+0. #007acc
+0. #006bb3
+0. #005c99
+0. #004d80
+0. #1a88d0
+0. #3396d6
+0. #66b1e0

+## Document Voice

+Our documentation will use a business casual tone, a friendly and approachable one so that readers are comfortable approaching the document while maintaining a sense of professionalism so that readers can trust the writers knowledge and understanding.